 It depends on the program you choose.

-If you didn’t find an answer to your question, email info@iec.lv or contact the IEC representative in your region.
+If you didn’t find the answer to your question, email info@iec.lv or contact an IEC representative in your region.

 Work and Travel FAQ